 Coffee palaces were developed with the backing of the temperance movement as an alternative to pubs.
-The Sydney Coffee Palace Hotel Company was formed in 1878 to operate several of these grand temperance hotels constructed during the 1870s.
+The Sydney Coffee Palace Hotel Company was formed in 1878 to operate several of these grand temperance hotels.
 During the 1880s, the number of temperance hotels boomed and they were promoted as family-friendly places to stay, away from the evil influences of alcohol.

 As Diana Noyce writes in M/C Journal:

 …coffee, since its introduction into Europe, was regarded as the antidote to alcohol… In the early 1870s in Britain, the temperance movement had revived the coffee house to provide an alternative to the gin taverns that were so attractive to the working classes of the Industrial Age (Clarke 5).
 Unlike the earlier coffee house, this revived incarnation provided accommodation and was open to men, women and children.
 “Cheap and wholesome food,” was available as well as reading rooms supplied with newspapers and periodicals, and games and smoking rooms (Clarke 20).
 In Australia, coffee palaces did not seek the working classes, as clientele: at least in the cities they were largely for the nouveau riche.